-QTC has updated its strategic and operational plans in line with the objectives of the Human Rights Act 2019 (the Act).
-These updates are necessary to ensure QTC is respecting, protecting and promoting human rights in decision making and actions.
+QTC’s strategic and operational plans are in line with the objectives of the Human Rights Act 2019 (the Act).
+The plans aim to ensure QTC is respecting, protecting and promoting human rights in decision making and actions.

 The Act requires QTC to consider human rights when performing functions of a public nature and only limit human rights after careful consideration.
-Over the course of the 2019–20 financial year, QTC has conducted a review of its internal policies and practices to ensure its compliance with the Act, as guided by external advice.
+QTC’s internal policies and practices are aligned to the Act, as guided by external advice.